day8/re-frame/docs/clojurescript.md

 !!!
 Note "Symbols are often bound to functions"

-    I can tell you that the symbol `#!clj inc` is bound to a function in Clojure's standard library.
-So, if you evaulate `#!clj inc`, you get the function!!
+    For the moment, you'll have to take my word on this: the symbol `#!clj inc` is bound to a function in Clojure's standard library.
+As a result, when you evaulate `#!clj inc`, you get the function!!
+Because that's what `inc` is bound to.

-    There's another symbol, `#!clj count`, which is bound to different function in the standard library.
+    There's also another symbol, `#!clj count`, which is bound to different function in the standard library.

     And, finally - this one will be a surprise - the symbol `#!clj +` is bound to a function.
 Wait.
 Isn't `#!clj +` an operator?
 No. Clojure doesn't have operators.
-Instead, `#!clj +` is a symbol, and it is bound to a function (which adds).
+Instead, `#!clj +` is a symbol, and it is bound to a function - which adds - more soon.

 XXX inline REPL will go here.
 In the meantime use [this external one](https://jaredforsyth.com/reepl/)